 “The only thing that interferes with my learning is my education.” ― Albert Einstein

 Albert Einstein was not a fan of the education systems and was expelled from High School at the age of 16.

-Spirituality on the other hand is less about taking in more information, learning about who/what you are in the absolute sense.
+Spirituality, on the other hand, is less about taking in more information and more about learning about who/what you are in the absolute sense.